 The CMC Board of Trustees, meeting in Steamboat Springs on Wednesday, voted unanimously to put the question before voters in the six-county taxing district.
-It seeks to retain up to $50,000 in property taxes levied this year and collected in 2018, and again in subsequent years as necessary.
+It seeks to give the CMC board the authority to adjust the college district mill levy to retain the same amount of property taxes from year to year.

 The question relates to Colorado’s 1982 Gallagher Amendment, which maintains Colorado’s base property tax ratio at 55 percent for commercial property and 45 percent for residential.

 Under the law, commercial property is assessed at a fixed 29 percent rate, requiring that the residential assessment rate be lowered periodically in order to balance things out.